Do you have a question about JRI services?

 JRI offers a variety of one-time and ongoing opportunities for volunteers to work in their community.
 Our volunteers may read to children in a homeless shelter, mentor teens, provide clerical help, repair and paint our facilities, interpret, facilitate workshops or assist elders.

-Interns, as well as volunteers, are invited and encouraged to take advantage of our extensive staff training.
+Volunteers are invited and encouraged to take advantage of our extensive staff training.
 We are all here to learn and grow!

 Fall River, MA 02721